Where did you train?

 What is your main style?

-I make mostly figurative pieces – trying to simplify and refine the form and retain the essence of piece.
-Although the glass sculptures are pretty abstract!
+I make mostly figurative sculpture – trying to simplify and refine the form and retain the essence of the piece.
+At present, I am concentrating on sculpture for the country home, such as grouse, fish, and pheasants.

 My originals are usually made with clay.
 So the original clay of Efay would have been built up, refined, changed, viewed from every angle for months until I am completely happy with the piece.
-This is molded and cast in soft plaster to allow me to be sure of the whole and refine it a little more.
-Again this will be molded in Hot Melt Vinyl (the negative) and a wax of the original created and taken to the foundry.
-The foundry then makes a ceramic mold around the wax original which is signed and numbered in a limited edition of no more than 9.
-The wax is melted out – the Lost Wax Process – then 1200c melted bronze is poured into the ceramic mold.
-After cooling the mold is chipped/cleaned/sand blasted off the bronze, all runners, risers and sprues cut away and the whole is chased, polished and patinated.
+A mould is made in Hot Melt Vinyl and a cast made in soft plaster to allow me to be sure of the whole and refine it a little more.
+Again this will be molded (the negative) and wax positive of the original created and taken to the foundry.
+The foundry then makes a ceramic shell around the wax original which is signed and numbered in a limited edition of no more than 9.
+The ceramic shell is fired and the wax melted out – the Lost Wax Process – then 1200c melted bronze is poured into the ceramic shell mold.
+After cooling the mold is chipped/cleaned/sand blasted off the bronze, all runners, risers, and sprues cut away and the whole is chased, polished and patinated.
 You now have a bronze copy of the original clay sculpture, but as you can see each sculpture is individually made and finished.

 What is patination?

 It is the surface colour.
-On a bronze it is created by heating the bronze, splashing it with chemicals while using a blowtorch to heat and dry, producing and stabilising the colour.
+It is created by heating the bronze, splashing it with chemicals while using a blowtorch to heat and dry, producing and stabilising the colour.
+It is then waxed to protect and set the patina.

 How do you ship your sculpture?